PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 	\label{fig2_13}
 \end{figure}

-Similar changes are also applied to other components that cause lag or rerender unnecessarily.
+Similar changes are also applied to other components that were found to cause lag or re-render unnecessarily.

 ### Reduction of loaded geofences